azhpushkin/yaacrl/README.md

 It contains logic that both performs audio fingerprinting and storing+matching of fingerprints.

-**NOTE**: I use this projects as a playground, so there are quirks here and there.
+**NOTE** :wrench:: I use this projects as a playground, so there are quirks here and there.
 For instance, there is neither configuration of Storage for fingerprints nor any guarantees about Storage format and backwards compatibility.

-**NOTE 2**: I've used yaacrl as an example for a few articles on [azhpushkin.com](azhpushkin.com).
+**NOTE 2** :book:: I've used yaacrl as an example for a few articles on [azhpushkin.com](azhpushkin.com).
 Those articles are referring to the `intro` branch, which is currently outdated.
 However, it still works fine as an example for those articles.
 Just make sure to use `main` if you with to test `yaacrl` in its full power.

 If something is not working for you - don't hesitate to open an issue or contact me in any other way.
-I'm always up to a little chat. :D
+I'm always up to a little chat :open_hands:

 ## How this works?